-CONS: Nitpicking – Not for people who prefer a forward upper mids presentation.
+CONS: Nitpicking – Not for people who prefer a particularly forward upper mids presentation.
 Mid-bass is a little more upfront than I personally prefer but is mostly fun nevertheless.
 Also, BGVP should’ve included a more premium cable.

 I would like to thank BGVP for sending me the V12 to test and review.
 I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 I majorly listen to rock, acoustic, pop, metal, and sometimes popular EDM songs doing the rounds on the charts.

 BGVP is a company based out of Dongguan, China.
 They manufacture and sell a wide range of products like in-ear monitors, earbuds, cables, cases, etc. They came into prominence with successful products like DMG and DM6.
 Now, they’ve launched an even wider range of products including EST hybrids ES12 (4EST+8BA) and ES8 (2EST+6BA), V12 (12 BA), DM7 (6BA), VG4 (4BA) and DH3 (2BA + 1DD).

 Today I’ll be checking out their 12BA flagship ArtMagic V12.

 Note : BGVP has some cool offers for everyone.
 If you order a V12 or EST12 from them directly through their BGVP Official AliExpress store, you can order them as a CIEM at no extra cost.
 Also, they are selling V12 for $1143 ($157 discount!) instead of the regular $1300 MRP on their official Aliexpress store (checked at the time of publishing this review).